-Operating Modes
+3.1 Operating Modes

-The MMS Series inverter/charger has two normal operating routines; Inverter Mode, which powers your loads using the batteries, and Standby Mode, which transfers the incoming AC power (i.e., shore power or a generator) to power your loads and also uses this incoming power to recharge the batteries.
+The MMS Series inverter/charger has two normal operating routines.
+Inverter mode, which powers the loads using the batteries, and Standby mode, which transfers the incoming AC power (i.e., shorepower or a generator) to power the loads and to recharge the batteries.
 This inverter also includes an extensive protection circuitry that shuts down the inverter under certain fault conditions.